hackoregon/cookiecutter-hacko-backend/README.md

 You can leave out the `--checkout BRANCH` if checking out from MASTER.

 You'll be prompted for some questions, answer them, then it will create a cookiecutter-hacko-backend with your new package.

+At this point, you are ready to connect with an external git.

 ### Cookiecutter values